Taylor-eOS/layout-classifier/README.md

   The system differentiates between various types of text, such as footnotes, body text, and headers, by analyzing geometric and linguistic characteristics.

 - **Text Extracton**:
-  Potentially the tool can be used to  extract text from documents, or in combination with other tools like OCR:
+  Potentially the tool can be used to selectively extract text from documents, for instance as a processing step in combination with other tools like OCR.

-- **Training Machine Learning Models**:
-  The project serves as a foundation for developing more robust document classification models by continuously retraining on user-labeled data.

 ### Technology